rieckpil/progmot/content/post/one-year-course-release.md

 I never thought that many people would enroll in the course at this stage.
 I was expecting 20 customers in the first month.

+From this release day forward, I almost used every day to work on the remaining course lessons.
+It took me two and a half months to finish the course.

 ## A Note on Effort

 On the 25th of October 2020, when I uploaded the last lessons and closed the final early-bird batch, the course had 127 video lessons.

 I never had a target for the total course length in mind.
 I recorded as many videos as required to explain the various unit, integration, and end-to-end testing concepts.

 In total, the course users will watch 10 hours of high-quality content on testing Spring Boot applications.
 Most of the video lessons are five to ten minutes long.